gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, the `deploy_branch_name` attribute is set to `main`, which means that Pipelines will deploy infrastructure changes when the `main` branch is updated.
+In this example, the `deploy_branch_name` attribute is configured as `main`, meaning Pipelines will deploy infrastructure changes whenever updates occur on the `main` branch.

   :::info

-  Job consolidation is the mechanism whereby Pipelines will take multiple jobs (e.g. `ModuleAdded`, `ModuleChanged`) and consolidate them into a single job (e.g. `ModulesAddedOrChanged`) when running Terragrunt commands.
+Job consolidation is a process by which Pipelines merges multiple related jobs (e.g., `ModuleAdded`, `ModuleChanged`) into a single job (e.g., `ModulesAddedOrChanged`) when executing Terragrunt commands.

-  This is a useful optimization that Pipelines can perform, as it divides the CI/CD costs of running Terragrunt in CI by the number of jobs that are consolidated.
-In addition, this results in more accurate runs, as it allows Terragrunt to leverage the Directed Acyclic Graph (DAG) to order updates.
+This optimization significantly reduces CI/CD costs by consolidating Terragrunt execution into fewer jobs, spreading the operational expenses more efficiently.
+Additionally, it enhances accuracy by allowing Terragrunt to leverage a Directed Acyclic Graph (DAG) for proper sequencing of updates.

+For example:
-  e.g. Instead of running the following jobs:
+- Instead of running the following independent jobs:
   A. `ModuleAdded`
-  B. `ModuleChanged`
+  B. `ModuleChanged` (which depends on `ModuleAdded`)

-  Where `ModuleChanged` depends on `ModuleAdded`, Pipelines will consolidate these jobs into a single job:
+- Pipelines consolidates them into a single job:
   C. `ModulesAddedOrChanged`

-  Because the underlying implementation of a `ModulesAddedOrChanged` uses the `run-all` Terragrunt command, it will use the DAG to ensure that the `ModuleAdded` job runs before the `ModuleChanged` job.
+Since `ModulesAddedOrChanged` uses the `run-all` Terragrunt command, it respects the DAG to ensure that the `ModuleAdded` operation is completed before the `ModuleChanged` operation.

   :::

   :::tip

-  In very rare circumstances, you may want to disable this in order to maximize the resources allocated to your CI/CD run.
-This is not generally recommended, but can be a useful workaround if the runner you are using is exhausting allocated resources.
+In rare cases, you might disable job consolidation to allocate maximum resources to each CI/CD job.
+While this is not a general recommendation, it can be a helpful workaround if your runner is depleting its available resources during execution.

   :::

 ## Local Configurations

-The configurations found within a directory that contains a `terragrunt.hcl` file are referred to as local configurations.
-These configurations are typically used to define configurations that are specific to a single unit of IaC within a repository.
+Configurations located in the same directory as a `terragrunt.hcl` file are referred to as local configurations.
+These are generally used to define settings specific to a single unit of Infrastructure as Code (IaC) within a repository.

-They must be specified within a single file named `gruntwork.hcl` in the same directory as the `terragrunt.hcl` file.
+Local configurations must be defined in a single file named `gruntwork.hcl`, located in the same directory as the corresponding `terragrunt.hcl` file.

+These configurations can serve two purposes:
-Local configurations can be used both to define the complete configurations required for Pipelines to operate within the context of a single unit, or to override global configurations that are defined in the `.gruntwork` directory.
+1. Define all the settings necessary for Pipelines to operate within the scope of a single unit.
+2. Override global configurations defined in the `.gruntwork` directory, tailoring them to the unit's specific needs.

 ### Unit Blocks

 [Full Reference for Unit Blocks](/2.0/reference/pipelines/configurations-as-code/api#unit-block)

-Unit blocks are used to define configurations that are applicable to a single unit of IaC within a repository.
+Unit blocks are specifically designed to define configurations that apply to an individual unit of IaC within a repository.

 e.g.